kgn/Hark/readme.md

 This app will be available on the App Store for free and I'm releasing the source as an example for other developers to encourage you to put text to speech in your apps!

+Here are some features you might want to borrow for you're apps:
+- `UIMenuItem` to read the currently selected text
+- Read the entire document or the selected text
+- Detect new text in the clipboard
+- Starting and stopping the reading.
+For simplicity I didn't add pausing but you might want to.

+#Todo

+- Improved app communication, probably via url schemes
+- Buttons to dismiss the keyboard and clear the text view, probably above the keyboard
+- Settings for reading speed and voice selection

+# Credits

 Be sure to [follow me](https://twitter.com/iamkgn) on twitter!

 Special thanks to [Mattt Thompson](https://twitter.com/mattt) for bringing `AVSpeechSynthesizer` to my attention, [Drew Wilson](https://twitter.com/drewwilson) for the [Execute](http://executebook.com) book and mentality, and [Sam Soffes](https://twitter.com/soffes) for convincing me to open source this project!